 Sheila grew up on the northwest side of Chicago, in Cubs territory, and moved to California for college when her parents couldn't handle the cold Chicago winters any longer.
 Sheila says that she grew up in Chicago but became a grown up in Berkeley.
 Sheila left the corporate world at the end of 2015 and is focused on working for nonprofit organizations whose cause she believes in.
 Sheila has raised her family in Redwood City and wants to work to make it an even better community with more fun, more art and more parks for all to enjoy.
 Her dream is to have a community arts center in downtown Redwood City.

-Tricia is the Aquatics Supervisor at Highlands Recreation District and joined the board because of her passion for serving our community specifically in recreation based program.
-Born in Bloomington, IL. she moved to Redwood City in 2012 from San Jose.
-Tricia loves all of the energy of downtown and all the diverse activities the city offers.
+Tricia is the General Manager at Stanford Redwood City’s Recreation and Wellness Center.
+Tricia moved to Redwood City in 2012 to follow her heart and be closer to her partner, who is now her husband.
+Tricia joined the board because of her passion for serving our community, specifically in recreation based programs.
+Tricia loves the energy of downtown and all the diverse activities the city offers.
 She loves Music on the Square and wishes she had time to go to more concerts.
 Tricia would love to see musical swings in our downtown and before she dies she wants to go to Australia.

 Pam is a transplant from New Jersey, arriving in San Francisco in 1977 later setting in Redwood City in 1994, where she raised her two children.
 She started her career in developing programs serving children, youth, and families in San Mateo County, and currently works as a Global Onboarding Manager.
 She has been actively involved in our community serving for 8 years on the Arts Commission and later becoming a foundation board member in 2015.
 She is also an advocate for bringing awareness about Human Trafficking to the Bay Area through her involvement with the Bay Area Anti-Trafficking Coalition and Freedom House.
 She enjoys photography, cooking, getting together with family and friends, and exploring the great outdoors.
 She's passionate about bringing our community together and will continue to work to make Redwood City a place where everyone can enjoy and experience the cultural diversity and beauty of our community.